Aleksandra Hill

 Writer & Editor of Speculative Fiction

-In her previous life, Aleksandra earned a Ph.D. in Computational Biology at Columbia University, where she also completed a Bachelor’s degree in Biology and English Literature.
+In her previous life, Ola earned a Ph.D. in Computational Biology at Columbia University, where she also completed a Bachelor’s degree in Biology and English Literature.
 She currently lives in New York City and is perpetually in need of more bookshelves.

 Awards & Honours